 New from the Watchful Labs — true uptime monitoring and a new dashboard

 Here at Watchful, our Chief technology Officer and co-founder Pierre-André Vullioud always has something cooking in the laboratory.
+For example, earlier this month we released a new export feature.

 All these new developments go through a rigorous path from initial research and development on our dev server followed by internal testing on our staging server.